Ikaron/fiesta-filter/README.md

 ## Usage

 To use the library, first either build the SampleFilter project or your own custom project.
-Then start the resulting binary with the correct command line arguments
+Then start the resulting binary with the correct command line arguments.

 ### Command Line Arguments